-The stores of provision and fuel were for a thousand days: the former being of the best quality, and containing a proportion of preserved meats: while all the usual necessaries which experience had taught us to provide for such voyages as this, were supplied in the same liberal manner.
+The stores of provision and fuel were for a thousand days; the former being of the best quality, and containing a proportion of preserved meats; while all the usual necessaries which experience had taught us to provide for such voyages as this, were supplied in the same liberal manner.

-With instruments we were well furnished: having every thing that could be really wanted.
+With instruments we were well furnished; having every thing that could be really wanted.
 Besides two chronometers of my own, there was one lent by Messrs.
 Parkinson and Frodsham, and three were entrusted to us by Mr. Murray.
-I had a transit instrument of three feet radius, a theodolite of nine inches, and a powerful telescope by Tulley; with five sextants, two altitude instruments, four barometers, twelve thermometers, two dipping needles, and several compasses: besides which H. M. Government lent me several valuable instruments and books which had been used in the former expeditions.
+I had a transit instrument of three feet radius, a theodolite of nine inches, and a powerful telescope by Tulley; with five sextants, two altitude instruments, four barometers, twelve thermometers, two dipping needles, and several compasses; besides which H. M. Government lent me several valuable instruments and books which had been used in the former expeditions.

 Having at length brought every thing to a state of forwardness, I signified my intentions to the Admiralty; and soon after made them public.
 On this, applications to serve in the expedition under me, came from many quarters, even from officers of my own rank; some of whom also offered to bear a share in the expenses, so strong was the interest which had been excited.
-They were not less numerous from men who wished to serve as sailors: but my officers had already been chosen, and the list of men was soon filled up.
+They were not less numerous from men who wished to serve as sailors; but my officers had already been chosen, and the list of men was soon filled up.

-As my second in command, I had chosen my nephew, Commander Ross, who had been on every one of the northern voyages: while my former Purser in the Isabella, Mr. Thom, volunteered as third; both of these officers undertaking, like myself, to serve without pay.
-A Surgeon, Mr. Macdiarmid, was procured some time afterwards.
+As my second in command, I had chosen my nephew, Commander Ross, who had been on every one of the northern voyages, while my former purser in the Isabella, Mr. Thom, volunteered as third; both of these officers undertaking, like myself, to serve without pay.
+A surgeon, Mr. Macdiarmid, was procured some time afterwards.

-Among the petty officers were three mates: and our crew consisted of a carpenter and his mate, two engineers, three stokers, a steward, a cook, and nine seamen; the names of the ship's company were as follow:
+Among the petty officers were three mates; and our crew consisted of a carpenter and his mate, two engineers, three stokers, a steward, a cook, and nine seamen; the names of the ship's company were as follow:

-John Ross, Captain, R.N.
-James Clark Ross, Commander, ditto.
-William Thom, Purser, ditto.
-George Macdiarmid, Surgeon.
-Thomas Blanky, first Mate.
-Thomas Abernethy, second ditto.
-George Taylor, third ditto.
-Chimham Thomas, Carpenter.
-Alexander Brunton, first Engineer.
-Allan Macinnes, second ditto.
-William Light, Steward.
-Henry Eyre, Cook.
-Richard Wall, Harpooner.
+John Ross, captain, R.N.
+James Clark Ross, commander, ditto.
+William Thom, purser, ditto.
+George Maediarmid, surgeon.
+Thomas Blanky, first mate.
+Thomas Abernethy, second mate.
+George Faylor, third mate.
+Chimham Thomas, oarpenter.
+Alexander Brunton, first engineer.
+Allan Macinnes, second engineer.
+William Light, steward.
+Henry Eyre, cook.
+Richard Wall, harpooner.
 James Curtis, ditto.
-John Park, Seaman.
+John Park, seaman.
 Anthony Buck, ditto.
 John Wood, ditto.

-David Wood, Seaman.

-Robert Shreeve, Carpenter's Mate.

-James Marslin, Armourer.

-James Dixon, Stoker.
+David Wood, ditto.
+Robert Shreeve, carpenter's mate.
+James Marslin, armourer.
+James Dixon, stoker.
 George Baxter, ditto.

-William Hardy, ditto, afterwards, in consequence of the loss of his arm, replaced at Port Logan, by
+William Hardy, ditto, who, in consequence of the loss of his arm, was replaced at Port Logan, by Barnard Laughy, ditto.

-Bernard Laughy, ditto.

-Thus were the arrangements of our ship completed: but this did not constitute the whole of the plan.
+Thus were the arrangements of our ship completed, but this

+did not constitute the whole of the plan.

-It being necessary to carry stores and provisions for several years, to which our own tonnage was unequal, it had been intended to take a consort storeship for this purpose: on the supposition that while carrying to Prince Regent's inlet whatever was thought necessary, she might also fish by the way, and further, bring away some of the stores of the Fury; so as to compensate, to the liberal fitter-out of this expedition, for such additional expense, as might thus be incurred.
+It being necessary to carry stores and provisions for several years, to which our own tonnage was unequal, it had been intended to take a consort storeship for this purpose; on the supposition that while carrying to Prince Regent's inlet whatever was thought necessary, she might also fish by the way, and further, bring away some of the stores of the Fury; so as to compensate, to the liberal fitter-out of this expedition, for such additional expense, as might thus be incurred.